UltimateTimmeh/dotfiles/README.md

 The installation procedure is frequently tested on a virtual machine with a fresh installation of Debian Stretch with Xfce4 desktop environment.

+### Issues

+1. During a full fresh execution of the installation procedure, installing pyFormex fails.
+This is because, due to the order of installation, the ssh config is not yet installed.
+Instead of changing the order of the installation, the pyFormex installation should be updated.
+1. Installing the keyboard shortcuts doesn't work.
+The symlink is created correctly, but the keyboard shortcuts are not picked up.
+Logging out and in doesn't fix this.
+Checking the application shortcuts in the keyboard menu shows that the shortcuts are indeed not there, and when adding one manually the symlink is overwritten.

 ## Keyboard Shortcuts

 The Xfce4 installation module includes the installation of a set of keyboard